 Understanding the above metrics will take you closer to getting your loan request approved.
 The next step is to review every kind of grocery store business loan option that best suited for you.

-The most common types of small business loans for grocery stores include SBA loans, lines of credit, term loans, equipment financing, or cash advances depending on what you need.
+The most common types of small business loans for grocery stores include SBA loans, business lines of credit, term loans, equipment financing, or business cash advances depending on what you need.
 Below is the breakdown of each of these small business loan options to help you get started.

 - Small Business Administration (SBA) Loans

-Small Business Administration (SBA) Loans are among the best funding option at attractive rates for well-qualified business owners.
+Small Business Administration (SBA) Loans are among the best business funding option at attractive rates for well-qualified business owners.
 SBA doesn’t provide the loans itself.
 Instead, it guarantees the loan payment made by the network lender to approve and disburse the payments.
 Since the cash is guaranteed, lenders offer affordable interest rates, larger amounts, and flexible repayment terms to small businesses.

 - Lines of Credit